Understand the Minimum GPA: Lowest Score for High School & College

 - College Bound: If you’re aiming for college entry straight after high school graduation – especially if eyeing competitive universities – then realistically you should target a much higher GPA; ideally above 3.5.

-- Dream Big: For prestigious Ivy League colleges expect nothing short than perfection – they typically look favorably upon candidates sporting near perfect or flawless GPAs in the region of 4.0.
+- Dream Big: For prestigious Ivy League colleges expect nothing short than perfection – they typically look favorably upon candidates sporting near-perfect or flawless GPAs in the region of 4.0.

 Your success isn’t dictated by these numbers alone though!
 They merely represent one aspect of your overall scholastic profile – so don’t stress too much if it’s not as perfect as you’d like just yet.

 Remember that while meeting those minimum GPA requirements may ensure eligibility to graduate or move onto higher education pursuits, standing out amongst peers requires going the extra mile acadically-wise whilst balancing other aspects such as extracurricular activities, sports involvement, or volunteer work.
-Striving for a balance in all facets of high school life will not only increase your GPA but also develop you into a well-rounded individual ready to embrace future challenges with gusto.

 How Colleges Determine Minimum Acceptable GPAs